 How can you engage employees during times of change?
-The experience of shepherding your company through an acquisition or restructuring is naturally fraught with stress and uncertainty.
+The experience of shepherding your company through restructuring or an acquisition is naturally fraught with stress and uncertainty.
 Employees' needs can easily be overlooked during a rocky transition period - and most transitions do have their rocky patches.
-If you don't work proactively to relieve workers' concerns and let them know you value them, you may lose those whom you most want to keep.
+How to engage employees during unstable times is not an easy feat.
+If you don't work proactively to relieve workers' concerns and let them know you value them, you risk lowering their engagement levels or losing them.
 Here are 12 tips for keeping your employees firmly aligned with the goals and objectives of your newly structured organization:

 1. Communicate plans as early as possible

 You may worry that if you let your employees know ahead of time about a potential merger or takeover, they'll all jump ship and leave you stranded in turbulent seas.
 However, human resources expert Mitchell Lee Marks points out that leaving employees in the dark will erode their trust and make it more likely that they'll leave once they find out you didn't share this vital information.
 Furthermore, telling them early will help them make plans for weathering the changes.